 Lending Philosophy.
 Our lending philosophy is driven by our commitment to centralized underwriting for all loans, local market knowledge, long-term customer relationships and a conservative credit culture.
-To implement this philosophy we have established various levels of authority and review, including our Credit Risk Management Group.
+To implement this philosophy, we have established various levels of authority and review, including our Credit Risk Management Group.
 In each loan review, we emphasize cash flow and secondary and tertiary repayment sources, such as guarantors and collateral.
 We generally avoid lending to highly cyclical industries and typically avoid making certain types of loans that we consider to be higher risk.

 Lending Policies.
 We have established common documentation requirements and policies for each type of loan.
 We have also established a corporate loan committee with authority to approve loans up to the legal lending limit of Origin Bank.
-During 2020, credit relationships of \$5.0 million or greater are generally presented to the corporate loan committee for approval or ratification of approval prior to committing to the loan.
+During 2021, credit relationships of \$8.0 million or greater are generally presented to the corporate loan committee for approval or ratification of approval prior to committing to the loan.
 The corporate loan committee meets weekly and on an ad hoc basis as needed.

-Origin Bank's board of directors periodically reviews our lending policies and procedures.
+Origin Bank's board of directors reviews our lending policies and procedures at least annually.
 In addition, there are legal restrictions on the maximum amount of loans available for each lending relationship.
-At December 31, 2020, Origin Bank's legal lending limit under the Louisiana Banking Law and Regulation O of the Federal Reserve was \$203.0 million for secured loans to a single borrower, \$81.2 million for unsecured loans to a single borrower and \$117.4 million for loans to a single insider which represents 15% of the Bank's capital and surplus as required by regulation.
-At December 31, 2020, we had established a general in-house lending limit ranging between \$30.0 million and \$35.0 million to any one borrower, excluding mortgage warehouse lines of credit, based upon our internal risk rating of the relationship.
-Due to multiple sources of repayment, mortgage warehouse lines of credit, has a general in-house lending limit ranging between \$30.0 million and \$75.0 million to any one borrower,
+At December 31, 2021, Origin Bank's legal lending limit under the Louisiana Banking Law and Regulation O of the Board of Governors of the Federal Reserve System (the "Federal Reserve") was \$204.1 million for secured loans to a single borrower, \$81.6 million for unsecured loans to a single borrower and \$127.9 million for loans to a single insider which represents 15% of the Bank's capital and surplus as required by regulation.
+At December 31, 2021, we had established a general in-house lending limit ranging between \$30.0 million and \$35.0 million to any one borrower, excluding mortgage warehouse lines of credit, based upon our internal risk rating of the relationship.
+Due to multiple sources of repayment, mortgage warehouse lines of credit, has a general in-house lending limit ranging between \$30.0 million to any one borrower,